ohadasulin/artillery-plugin-statsd/README.md

 `host`, `port`, and `prefix` are optional; the values above are the defaults.

 `tags` is optional - used to tag metrics if [Telegraf](https://github.com/influxdata/telegraf) reports to [InfluxDB](https://www.influxdata.com/).

+Tags are not supported by standard StatsD protocol, only by Telegraf.
+For more details see [here](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd#influx-statsd)

 ### Published metrics